KanarekLife/KanarekLife/README.md

 :wave: Hi there!
 My name is **Stanisław Nieradko** and I'm .NET Software Developer and Computer Science student in Gdańsk, Poland.

-I love designing solutions and implementing them in .NET and TypeScript.
+I love designing and implementing solutions in .NET and TypeScript.

 ## Contact me